Viber Transactional & OTP Message Templates

 Variable Matching Rules

-Scenario Result
+| Scenario | Result |

-A variable (e.g. ORDER) is missing from a subscriber's params The request was rejected (403).
-Please name the subscriber and the missing variable.
+The request was rejected (403).
+Please name the subscriber and the missing variable. |

-The name is spelled differently (Order vs ORDER) Treated as missing → rejected.
-Names must match exactly.
+Treated as missing → rejected.
+Names must match exactly. |

-A subscriber has extra params that the template doesn't use Fine — extras are ignored.
-Only declared names are read.
+| A subscriber has extra params that the template doesn't use. | Fine — any additional parameters are simply ignored.
+Only the declared variable names are read. |

-A value exceeds 125 characters or contains a link Rejected, naming the subscriber and variable.
+| A value exceeds 125 characters or contains a link. | Rejected, naming the subscriber and variable. |

 Step 3 — Delivery